tmh-rc/php-advanced/mvc-framwork/crud.md

 ## Todo

-- Write movie CRUD.
+- Create movie CRUD(Create, Read, Update, Delete) functionality.

 ## Steps

 ### Step 1

-In controller, response movie data from database.
+In the controller, fetch movie data from the database and then return it to the view.

 ```php
 <?php